Stochastic contextual bandits with graph feedback: from independence number to MAS number: Hard instance and the regret lower bound

-In this section we prove the minimax lower bound $\reg_T^\star(G,M,\Csa) = \Omega(\sqrt{\beta_M(G)T})$ for $T\ge \beta_M(G)^3$ and general $(G, M)$, implying Theorem \ref{thm:LB}.
-On a high level, the proof uses the definition \eqref{eq:beta_M} of $\beta_M(G)$ to construct $M$ independent sets $I_1,\cdots,I_M$ such that $I_i \notto I_j$ for $i<j$; since $G$ contains all self-loops, the independent sets $I_1,\cdots,I_M$ must be disjoint.
+In this section we sketch the proof of the minimax lower bound $\reg_T^\star(G,M,\Csa) = \Omega(\sqrt{\beta_M(G)T})$ for $T\ge \beta_M(G)^3$ and general $(G, M)$, implying Theorem \ref{thm:LB}.
+We first identify a hard instance that corresponds to the graph-theoretic quantity $\beta_M(G)$, and then present the core exploration-exploitation tradeoff in the proof to arrive at the fundamental limit of learning under this instance.
+This approach has been widely adopted in the bandit literature.
+The complete proof is deferred to Appendix~\ref{append:lower_bound}.

+The proof uses the definition \eqref{eq:beta_M} of $\beta_M(G)$ to construct $M$ independent sets $I_1,\cdots,I_M$ such that $I_i \notto I_j$ for $i<j$; by definition, the independent sets $I_1,\cdots,I_M$ are disjoint.
 We then construct a hard instance where the best action under context $c\in [M]$ is distributed uniformly over $I_c$; since $I_c$ is an independent set, this ensures that the learner must essentially explore all actions in $I_c$ under context $c$.
-Moreover, the context sequence $c^T$ is set to be $11\cdots 122\cdots 2\cdots M$, and this order ensures that the exploration in $I_{c_1}$ during earlier rounds provides no information to the exploration in $I_{c_2}$ during later rounds, whenever $c_1 < c_2$.
-Although it is still possible for the learner to choose actions outside $I_c$ to provide information for the later rounds, we will show via a delicate exploration-exploitation tradeoff that this pure exploration must incur a too large regret when $T \ge \beta_M(G)^3$.
-In summary, the key structure used in the proof is that $I_i \notto I_j$ for $i<j$; we remark that this does not preclude the possibility that $I_j \to I_i$ for $j>i$, which underlies the change from $\alpha(G)$ to $\mas(G)$ as the number of context increases.
+Moreover, the context sequence $c^T$ is set to be $11\cdots 122\cdots 2\cdots M$, i.e. never goes back to previous contexts.
+This order ensures that the exploration in $I_{c_1}$ during earlier rounds provides no information to the exploration in $I_{c_2}$ during later rounds, whenever $c_1 < c_2$.
+Na\"ively, if the learner only explores in each $I_c$ under context $c$, then learning under each context $c$ becomes a multi-armed bandit problem (because $I_c$ is itself an independent set), and we can show lower bound $\sqrt{T\sum_{c=1}^M|I_c|}$ with appropriate context sequence $c^T$.
+Maximizing over all possible constructions gives the desired result.